 The ecological footprint of humans is increasingly apparent: 75% of the land is significantly altered, local crop varieties are disappearing worldwide, species’ fitness and interactions are under pressure to adapt to rapid climate change, among other marked impacts.
 Through my research, I hope to contribute to understanding and addressing this ecological footprint, by (1) designing practical solutions to reconcile land use incentives and conservation goals, (2) monitoring the sustainability of different biodiversity outcomes and ecosystem functions at large scales, and (3) estimating the causal impact of policy choices on such outcomes.
 I combine approaches, data, and knowledge from economics and ecology primarily, but also draw from remote sensing and machine learning tools.
 My current research areas include:

 Developing solutions to reconcile urgent land conservation goals in agricultural regions with farmer and agricultural stakeholder incentives

 Canada is working on scaling up its land conservation efforts.
 This creates opportunities in agricultural lands, where biodiversity is both at risk and the pillar of critical ecosystem services.
-I am working with Claire Kremen, and a team of academic, non-profit, and public partners, on assessing the biodiversity impacts and economic feasibility of a land restoration strategy on Canadian agricultural lands.
+I am working with Claire Kremen, Hannah Wittman, and Carolyn Callaghan (CWF), on assessing the biodiversity impacts and economic feasibility of a land restoration strategy on Canadian agricultural lands.
 This work will be developed in close collaboration with local conservation partners and farmers, to maximize its relevance and impact.